ec-europa/eubfr-data-lake/.github/CONTRIBUTING.md

 3. Merge the changelog update.

-4. Make sure you are logged in. `npm whoami` will show your npm username if you are logged in.
-Otherwise, please run `npm login`.

-5. Pull the latest `master` branch.
+4. Pull the latest `master` branch.

-6. Run `lerna publish`
+5.  **Do not run `npm publish`.
+Instead, run `npm run publish`.**

-7. The CLI will ask for a confirmation about the new package versions.
+6. The CLI will ask for a confirmation about the new package versions.
 Please verify them carefully before accepting.

-8. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.
+7. Once you have accepted, the script will start publishing the packages to npm and creating the git tags.

-9. Finally, create a GitHub Release with the same text as the changelog generated at step 2.
+8. Finally, create a GitHub Release with the same text as the changelog generated at step 2.